tuva-health/docs/docs/welcome.md

 These docs describe the tools we've built, how to use them, and the use cases they support.

-For organizations that need assistance transforming their data or doing analytics with Tuva, we offer services and support.
+We offer a number of paid solutions built around the open-source.
 [Contact us](https://tuvahealth.com/request-a-demo/) to learn more about how we can help your organization.